SumiSastri/dev-blogs/docs/local-environment-setup/part1-the-local-environment.md

 8. Check if you have Xcode installed - type
 `xcode` or  `xcode --version`

-9. Vim in the default text editor in a Mac, many developers prefer to use vim instead of code editors and integrated development environments (IDE's) - bookmark [Vim CheatSheet](https://vimsheet.com/) you will find it useful when you are using a Mac terminal
+9. Vim in the default text editor in a Mac, many developers prefer to use Vim instead of code editors and integrated development environments (IDE's) - bookmark [Vim CheatSheet](https://vimsheet.com/) you will find it useful when you are using a Mac terminal

 10. Check your computer shell - a shell is a very basic user interface for accessing an operating system's service.
 Macs come shipped with a shell called 'Bash' by default.